bwettenstein/fetch-take-home/README.md

 	or
 	> nodemon app
 	>
 - 	Make the requests to the local URL.
-By default, the requests will be made to http://localhost:5000
+By default, the requests will be made to http://localhost:5000 .
+Append the endpoints to the URL and make the appropriate requests from there.
+- EX - To call the /balance route, you make a GET request to http://localhost:5000/balance

 ## URL Endpoints and Route methods
-Append these endpoints to the URL and make requests from there EX - To call the /balance route, you make a GET request to http://localhost:5000/balance
  - > /balance
 	 - REQUIRED HEADERS: None
 	 - REQUEST TYPE: GET